-There is no coordinated communication system (such as an intranet) for reaching all HSS members, employed and retired, across all the City employers.
-There is no mechanism for meeting federally-mandated legal requirements for employee consent for electronic delivery of health and wellness information.
-Distribution of benefits and wellness information currently relies heavily on maintaining a network of individual contacts in the various departments, and mailing printed materials, which are expensive to produce and send.
+There is no coordinated communication system (such as an intranet) for reaching all SFHSS members, employed and retired, across all the City employers.
+There is no mechanism for meeting federally-mandated legal requirements for employee consent for electronic delivery of health and well-being information.
+Distribution of benefits and well-being information currently relies heavily on maintaining a network of individual contacts in the various departments, and mailing printed materials, which are expensive to produce and send.
+Formatted: Font: (Default) Arial, Highlight